vasslitvinov/chapel/doc/rst/language/spec/ranges.rst

-.. function:: proc range.aligned : bool
+.. function:: proc range.isAligned() : bool

-   Reports whether the range’s alignment is unambiguous.
+   Reports whether the range has (unambiguous) alignment.
+   This is always true for unstridable ranges, even though their alignment is ambiguous.

 .. function:: proc range.alignedHigh : idxType